fetchai/ledger/to-sort/docs/src/style_guide.md

   * `std::unique_ptr<...>`.

 Please note, that *default* delete policy for these types is using **default** C++ delete operator for **single** object.
 However, API of these types offers possibility to provide custom deleter and allocator functors in order to manage non-default allocation/deallocation policy such as for managing **array** object type.
-> Speaking of which, please see bellow a fe suggested types which guarante to manage **array** object types (continuous block of memory) by default.
+> Speaking of which, please see bellow a few suggested types which guarantee to manage **array** object types (continuous block of memory) by default.

 Here we can also mention other types which do memory management as side effect of their primary business logic:
   * `std::vector<...>` - guarantees to manage continuous block of memory (array) by definition